EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Preliminary

 To address this challenge, we delved into the detailed operation of BN layers during adaptation.
-Specifically, the adaptation process begins with updating \textbf{BN statistics} (mean and variance) and updating \textbf{BN parameters} simultaneously.
-However, our detailed analysis reveals that \textit{BN statistics and BN affine parameters exhibit different sensitivities to batch size and impose distinct memory overheads}.
-BN statistics are obtained by normalizing the input batch, which intuitively favors large batch sizes, whereas BN parameters are less sensitive to batch sizes.
-We further analyzed the memory usage of updating BN statistics and BN parameters under different batch sizes in ResNet50.
+Our detailed analysis reveals that \textit{BN statistics and BN affine parameters exhibit different sensitivities to batch size and impose distinct memory overheads}.
+We further analyzed the memory usage of updating BN statistics and BN parameters under different batch sizes in ResNet-50.
 As shown in \Cref{fig:memory_bn}, increasing the batch size results in significantly higher memory consumption when updating BN affine parameters, as this process requires backpropagation.
 In contrast, the memory usage for updating BN statistics remains relatively stable, since it only involves the forward pass. \textbf{This finding reveals that the memory overhead associated with large batch size primarily stems from updating BN parameters.
 Conversely, updating BN statistics, which is crucial for capturing data distributions, can be performed using large batch sizes without incurring substantial memory overhead.}